JamesRobinson160552/JamesRobinson160552/README.md

 - 👋 Hi, I’m @JamesRobinson160552

-I am a second-year computer science student at Acadia University interested in becoming a software engineer.
+I am a third-year computer science student at Acadia University working towards a career in software engineering
-So far, I can write programs in Python, Java, and C as well as web pages and APIs using nodeJS and MongoDb.
-I am ready to collaborate on projects!

 - 📫 How to reach me ...